Frequently Asked Questions

 Who is involved in the site?

-Freedom of the Press Foundation and the Committee to Protect Journalists, in partnership with other press freedom organizations, founded the U.S. Press Freedom Tracker in 2017.
+The U.S. Press Freedom Tracker is a project of Freedom of the Press Foundation (FPF).
+FPF and the Committee to Protect Journalists, in partnership with other press freedom organizations, founded the U.S. Press Freedom Tracker in 2017.

 Freedom of the Press Foundation is editorial lead and manages the day-to-day operations of the site.
 The Tracker is maintained by a team of FPF journalists who report and publish on the site, web and infrastructure designers and engineers who keep the site running and updated and a development team that raises funding.

-CPJ provides major funding to the project and chairs the Tracker’s advisory board that also includes representatives from the Reporters Committee for Freedom of the Press, the Knight First Amendment Institute at Columbia University, Reporters Without Borders and Index on Censorship.
+CPJ chairs the Tracker’s advisory board that also includes representatives from FPF, the Reporters Committee for Freedom of the Press, the Knight First Amendment Institute at Columbia University and Reporters Without Borders.

 Find our team of journalists, contact information and a full list of partners on our About page.